 I have mentioned to you before what Ralph Waldo Emerson said: "Every institution is but the lengthened shadow of one man."
 It means that whether the institution is the state, the corporation, the church, the school, or the family, the leadership plays a major role in making the institution what it becomes.
 In a large institution, there are many leaders of departments, and each one of them is casting his (or her) shadow on what he (or she) is responsible for.

 Are you beginning to get the drift here?
 There are multitudes of leaders.
-There might be one person on the top—but there's an echelon under him, and another echelon under them, and another echelon under them.
+There might be one person on the top—but there is an echelon under him, and another echelon under them, and another echelon under them.
 Every echelon has its leadership.
 (And the numbers under those people get smaller and smaller.)

 And so leadership is something that is not just in "the Moses position," but all the way up and down the line—including the individual who is at the bottom.
 He is responsible for taking leadership to dress and to keep what he is responsible for.
-So whether the job is sweeping the floor and cleaning out the toilets, or whether it's the man in the boardroom, everybody has their share of responsibility that they are supposed to show leadership in carrying out.
+So whether the job is sweeping the floor and cleaning out the toilets, or whether it is the man in the boardroom, everybody has their share of responsibility that they are supposed to show leadership in carrying out.

 Everybody in the Body of Jesus Christ is a leader.
 And everybody has to carry out his or her part with the very highest quality of leadership that he (or she) can give.
 We are perceived in the Bible as part of a living Body.
 And each of us is responsible for performing to the best of our ability—for the well being of the whole.
 I mentioned earlier that there is a sharing of leadership that touches on each of us within the framework of the Body.
 And I know that very many of us do not think of ourselves as "leaders"—but we are.

 Can you, then, say that you are exercising your leadership in order to support the work of Jesus Christ, our Head?
 Just as in the days of Moses—and as Herbert Armstrong indicated at that Ministerial Meeting—the breakdowns can come within the ranks of those under the head, even though the head is of the same quality as a Moses.
 That same principle applies to us.
 We read it in the Book, but it applies to us—only our "head" is not Moses.
 It is Jesus Christ.
-And every one of us knows that our leadership under Christ breaks down, doesn't it?
+And every one of us knows that our leadership under Christ breaks down, does it not?
 We all sin, and our leadership is breaking down at that point.

 Verses 19 and 20 are instructions to the mediator—Moses—as to what his personal responsibility was in this.
 Basically, it was to oversee the leadership under him by teaching them.
-Teach them ordinances and laws as to how they should walk (that is, live their lives).
+Teach them statutes and laws as to how they should walk (that is, live their lives).
 Then think of our Mediator—Jesus Christ.
-Reflect upon what He is doing in regard to following through with the same basic instruction; but this time in regard, and in relation, to US.
+Reflect upon what He is doing in regard to following through with the same basic instruction; but this time in regard, and in relation, to us.

-He's doing the same thing.
+He is doing the same thing.
 He is teaching us the way of God.
 The terminology is a little bit different, but the terminology could just as easily be that He is teaching us ordinances, laws, commandments, statutes, and judgments—because these define the way of God.
 So Jesus is following through with the very instructions that He gave to Moses then (but through Jethro).
 So we are being, essentially, taught the same thing.

-I don't know whether you realize it or not, but you do the same thing to—and for—me.
+I do not know whether you realize it or not, but you do the same thing to—and for—me.
 You counsel me, really, by who and the way you speak of others who are in your congregation.
 "Out of the abundance of the heart the mouth speaks."
 And that is very, very helpful to me in dealing with you and being able to ascertain who the leaders are within the congregation.
 And you are counseling me.
 You may be unaware, but you are.

 I want us especially to look right now at the word able.
 "And you shall provide out of all the people able men."
 We are going to compare this with another place where exactly the same Hebrew word appears, but it is not translated "able."